RossT18/Advent-of-Code-2020/README.md

 This is my attempt at this year's Advent of Code.
 Below is a checklist which will hopefully push me to complete the calendar. 🤞

+To easily run a day, use `run DAY` where DAY is just the day number.

 🎄 Day 1

 🎄 Day 2